theyak/ytmusicapi-php/README.md

 WARNING!

 YouTube Music has recently updated a lot of their response data causing this library to no longer work for some use cases.
-Please use at your own risk!
+We do not recommend using this library for any commercial purposes as it is not considered stable.
+For commercial purposes, consider using Google's paid [YouTube Data API](https://developers.google.com/youtube/v3).
+Use of this library is at your own rick.

 ## About